As a passenger, you have the same rights as the driver of a vehicle to be compensated for your injuries following an accident.

 Negligence is the failure to exercise the standard of care that a reasonably prudent person who have exercised in a similar situation.
 A person who displays negligence behind the wheel puts other road users in harm’s way.

-In order to establish negligence, the following elements must be present:
+To establish negligence, the following elements must be present:

 Illinois is an “at-fault” or tort state.
 This means that whichever driver causes an accident is responsible for paying out of their insurance for any losses or injuries.

-If you share no responsibility for an accident, then your insurance will pay out nothing.
+If you share no responsibility for an accident, your insurance will pay nothing.
 If both drivers share responsibility for the accident, then you may be able to file a claim with both insurance companies.

 Illinois law requires that all drivers have the following minimum liability coverage:

 This is the minimum amount of car insurance that every Illinois driver must carry.
 However, these limits rarely cover drivers and passengers who suffer severe injuries.
-It is always best to carry more insurance to cover injuries and vehicle damage in more serious accidents.
+It is always best to carry more insurance to cover injuries and vehicle damage in serious accidents.

 In Illinois, you do have the option of buying personal injury protection (PIP) coverage.
 This optional coverage will pay for your medical bills and lost earnings, no matter which driver is to blame.

 The average compensation for injured car accident victims is about $29,700.
-Unfortunately, insurance companies are often unwilling to compensate injured passengers at the same amount as injured drivers.
+Unfortunately, insurance companies are often unwilling to compensate injured passengers the same amount as injured drivers.